-In the past supporters of Charles and the monarchy have claimed any powers the Duchy has are ancient and largely symbolic.
+In the past supporters of the monarchy have claimed any powers the Duchy has are ancient and largely symbolic.
 Yet these are very real powers and privileges, granted to the Duchy in recent years and decades.
 Collectively these legal exemptions and unique rights establish the Duchy as an autonomous fiefdom within the United Kingdom, a commercial operation and landowner that is a law unto itself.

 Some of laws appear fairly obscure, but parliament would not have spent time passing them if they meant nothing.
 More work needs to be done to fully appreciate the scope and possible repercussions of these laws - but if we imagine the Duchy wanting to build new towns, influence councils or the government or pursue commercial development projects it is easy to see how they would benefit greatly from this privileged position.
 No doubt to the detriment of the wider community.

 Do you like this page?